Working with Roles, Locations, People, and Organizations

 Party assemblies may be used to represent individuals, teams, or an entire company/agency.
 When representing an individual, the type flag must have a value of person.
 When representing a team, company or agency, the type flag must have a value of organization.
 FedRAMP artifacts typically require an individual’s title to be identified; the prop name job-title is designated for this purpose.

 Contact details, such as an individual’s email address and phone number, or a business web site may be included and are often required within FedRAMP artifacts.
-A short-name field provides an ability to define an organization’s acronym or desired abbreviation.
-This is required for the CSP, assessor, and any Agency.
+All parties require a name field.

 1